jdasfd/withncbi_note/note/Pseudomonas.md

 # grep:
 # -i/--ignore-case: force grep to ignore word case (boo, Boo, BOO, ...)
 # -E/--extended-regexp: Treats pattern as an extended regular expression (ERE)
-# \b allows you to perform a “whole words only” search using a regular expression in the form of \bword\b
+# \b allows you to perform a "whole words only" search using a regular expression in the form of \bword\b

 # nwr:
 # nwr member: